Gathering is simply gathering a wider piece of fabric so that it can match a narrower piece perfectly.

 - Once you are done, remove both rows of basting stitches simply by pulling on the bobbin threads.

-- Finally, finish the SAs for maximum prettiness.
+- Finally, finish the SAs for maximum prettiness — see what I mean in the image below!
 Then, press the SAs up.

 Hey, you!
 Yes, you did!